 Start with the Trinity and Aromatics

 What happens in this step?
-This step starts building the first layer of flavor with the Trinity followed by the aromatics.
+This step builds the foundational layer of flavor with the Trinity followed by the aromatics.

 What happens in this step?
-Now that we have the flavor foundation established, we turn to the salty, distinct but subtle flavor of ham and the mild flavor of the mirliton.
-This begins to establish this recipe's flavor identity.
+Now that we have the flavor foundation established, we turn to the flavors that define this recipe: ham, mirliton, and shrimp, transformed with stock and a binder.

-Next, add the mirliton flesh (discarding the liquid).
-Mix well and allow the mixture to come to a simmer while you gently smash the mirliton some more.
-Simmer for about 5 minutes while allowing the liquid to reduce.
+- Next, add the mirliton flesh (discarding the liquid).
+Mix well and allow the mixture to simmer while you gently smash the mirliton more.
+Simmer for about 5 minutes, allowing the liquid to reduce.

-Remove the Dutch oven from the heat.
-Add the breadcrumbs (starting with 1 cup) along with the parsley.
-Thoroughly mix everything, adding more breadcrumbs if needed to reach a sticky consistency for filling.
+- Remove the Dutch oven from the heat.
+Add the parsley and the breadcrumbs (starting with 1 cup).
+Mix thoroughly, adding more breadcrumbs if needed to reach a sticky consistency for filling.

 Stuff dem Mirlitons